utdata/icj-class/resources/start_a_project.md

 Starting a new project with `degit`, which we use later in the semester, is at the [bottom](#using-degit).

+> This is updated to use `main` instead of `master` as the default branch in Git/Github.

 ## Overview of the steps

 These are the overall steps in case you just need reminders of the order.
 A more detailed breakdown is [below](#a-very-detailed-version-of-starting-a-new-project).